pingcap/docs/placement-rules-in-sql.md

 ### Advanced placement

-The placement options `PRIMARY_REGION`, `REGIONS` and `SCHEDULE` are designed to support the primary use cases of data placement at the loss of some flexibility.
-For more complex scenarios it is possible to also use the advanced placement options of `CONSTRAINTS` and `FOLLOWER_CONSTRAINTS`.
-Use of these optons is mutually exclusive, and an error will be returned if both are specified.
+The placement options `PRIMARY_REGION`, `REGIONS`, and `SCHEDULE` meet the basic needs of data placement at the loss of some flexibility.
+For more complex scenarios with the need for higher flexibility, you can also use the advanced placement options of `CONSTRAINTS` and `FOLLOWER_CONSTRAINTS`.
+These two options are mutually exclusive.
+If you specify both at the same time, an error will be returned.

 For example, to set constraints that data must reside on a TiKV store where the label `disk` must match a value: